 MetadataStructureItem tableItem = new MetadataStructureItem(); tableItem.MetadataName = "Northwind.dbo.Orders"; // AQB will search for this full-qualified name in the entire Metadata Container queryBuilder.MetadataStructure.Items.Add(tableItem);

-The new Metadata Structure demo project provides the necessary code samples of building custom metadata structure.
-All available properties and methods of metadata structure objects are documented in detail.
+The new Metadata Structure demo project provides the necessary code samples for building custom metadata structure.